-Failing to hydrate and fuel properly is the absolute worst thing you can do, especially at the marathon distance.
+Failing to hydrate and fuel properly is the absolute worst thing you can do at the marathon distance.

-Running well in the marathon demands that you take drinking enough water, taking in enough calories and paying close attention to how thirsty you feel.
-If you feel thirsty during your race, you are already in the hole.
+Running well in the marathon demands that you take drinking enough water.
+In addition, taking in enough calories and paying close attention to how thirsty you feel.
+Are you feeling thirsty during your race?
+You are already in the hole.

 1. Keep a DNF in check.
 It isn't the end of the world.

 Sure, not finishing a marathon sucks.
 It feels awful, especially if you worked extremely hard to prepare for it.